harris012/talos-cluster/README.md

 ### 🎤 Verification Steps

-_Mic check, 1, 2_ - In a few moments applications should be lighting up like Christmas in July 🎄

 1. Output all the common resources in your cluster.

     📍 _Feel free to use the provided [kubernetes tasks](.taskfiles/Kubernetes/Taskfile.yaml) for validation of cluster resources or continue to get familiar with the `kubectl` and `flux` CLI tools._